-The 12-volt outlet installed on your Freedom 235 provides an easily accessible power supply for accessories such as cell phones and spotlights.
-This outlet is located in the port deckwing insert.
+A 12-volt outlet located at the helm station is installed on your Fisherman 236.
+This outlet provides an easily accessible power supply for accessories such as cell phones and spotlights.

 This outlet cannot be used with a cigarette lighter.